shionhonda/hippocampus-garden/content/blog/double_descent/index.md

 |  Data augmentation   |            None             |
 |      Optimizer       | SGD (lr=1e-1, momentum=0.9) |

 Again, I got similar results to the one shown in the paper (e.g., Figure 2(c) of [3]).
-This time, *epoch-wise double descent is observed for the test loss*, and the test error decreases almost monotonically, which is different from the double descent seen in [2].
+This time, *epoch-wise double descent is observed for the test loss*, and the test error decreases almost monotonically.
+This is different from the double descent shown in [2].

 ![](2020-06-13-13-48-50.png)

 ### Flooding v.s.
 Label Noise
 Is flooding really the factor that made the difference?
-I conducted a further experiment to answer this question.
-In this experiment, flooding is equipped instead of label noise, and the other configurations are unchanged from the ones in [2].
+What is the relationship between flooding and label noise (they both look like trying to keep the training loss above zero)?
+I conducted a further experiment to answer these questions.
+In this experiment, flooding simply replaces label noise, keeping the other configurations unchanged from the ones in [2].

 |        Config        |         Value         |
 | :------------------: | :-------------------: |